-Scheduling - Approximately 6-9 months before a firm's review due date, the TSCPA will send the firm a letter with instructions on completing and returning the Information Required for Scheduling Reviews form.
-TSCPA must receive this information to schedule a review.
+Scheduling - Approximately 6-9 months before a firm's review due date, the firm will receive a notification via email with instructions on submitting the information required for scheduling reviews using the online PRIMA system.
+This information must be completed by the firm in PRIMA in order to schedule a review.
 It is the firm's responsibility to choose its own reviewer.
-A list of qualified reviewers is available via the AICPA website.
-The review should not commence until the firm has received notification from TSCPA that the reviewer has been approved to perform the review.
+A list of qualified reviewers is available here.

-After the Review - Once the review has been completed, the reviewer will issue a report to the firm.
-If the firm receives a rating of pass on its peer review, the firm does not need to submit the report to the administering entity.
-Reports with a rating of pass with deficiencies or fail should be submitted along with the firm's letter of response within 30 days of receiving the report or by the firm's review due date, whichever is earlier.
+After the Review - Once the review has been completed, the review captain will issue a report to the firm.
+The review captain is responsible for submitting the peer review documentation and report to the Administering Entity within 30 days of the exit conference date or by the firm’s peer review due date, whichever is earlier.

 Administrative and Technical Reviews - The administrative review ensures that all the required documents from the reviewer and the firm are received and complete.
 The technical reviewer determines whether the review has been conducted in accordance with governing standards and whether the firm has responded to any matters or deficiencies in an appropriate manner.

 Committee Process - Once all of the review documents have been through the administrative and technical review process, they are presented to the Peer Review Committee for consideration of acceptance.
 After the Committee meets and accepts a review, firms should receive the review acceptance letter in PRIMA within 10 days.
 However, some firms may be required to perform certain follow-up actions before the review can be closed.
 Generally, the firm's next review due date is set three years later.

 Types of Reviews